nilanshutwinkle/random-notes/Learn DevOps: CI-CD with Jenkins using Pipelines and Docker/README.md

 Notes from the [Udemy course](https://www.udemy.com/learn-devops-ci-cd-with-jenkins-using-pipelines-and-docker), along with supplemental related information.

+## Notes
+* I'm using OS X, and have adjusted many commands to work better with my OS

 ## Docker
 * **Container** is a running instance of an **image**
 * **Docker engine** has the ability to run containers